 What is an Egress Window?

-Egress Window Regulations in Florida
+What Are the Egress Window Regulations in Florida?

-1) Minimum Opening Area
+1) Required Minimum Opening Area

 To qualify as an emergency escape and rescue opening under Florida codes, your egress windows need to have a minimum opening of 5.7 square feet in general, with that reduced to a mere 5 square feet for grade floor windows—that is, windows with a sill less than 3.6ft above or below a level ground floor.